-Course Work All students must take or show proficiency in GCLS 501, 502, 503, 504, 505, and 510.
-At least 3 additional semester hours must be in 500-level courses specifically related to the thesis research proposed.

-Thesis, Project, or Course-Work-Only Options Thesis required.
-No other options are available.

-Other Requirements All graduate students must serve once as laboratory teaching assistants for one of the following: Tissue Biology, Neuroanatomy, or one section of Gross Human Anatomy.
+- Minimum Semester Hours Required 32. - Course Work All students must take or show proficiency in three of four courses from GCLS 500, 501, 502, 503.
+They must also take or show proficiency in GCLS 504, 505, and 510.
+At least 3 additional semester hours must be in 500-level courses specifically related to the thesis research proposed. - Comprehensive Examination None. - Thesis, Project, or Course-Work-Only Options Thesis required.
+No other options are available. - Other Requirements All graduate students must serve once as laboratory teaching assistants for one of the following: Tissue Biology, Neuroanatomy, or one section of Gross Human Anatomy.

-Course Work All students must take or show proficiency in GCLS 501, 502, 503, 504, 505, and 510.
-At least 6 additional semester hours must be in 500-level courses specifically related to the dissertation research proposed.

-Preliminary Examination Required; oral examination based on dissertation proposal.
+- Minimum Semester Hours Required 96 from the baccalaureate. - Course Work All students must take or show proficiency in three of four courses from GCLS 500, 501, 502, 503.
+They must also take or show proficiency in GCLS 504, 505, 506, and 510.
+At least 6 additional semester hours must be in 500-level courses specifically related to the dissertation research proposed. - Preliminary Examination Required; oral examination based on a proposal in the National Research Service Award format. - Dissertation Required. - Other Requirements All graduate students must serve once as laboratory teaching assistants for one of the following: Tissue Biology, Neuroanatomy, or one section of Gross Human Anatomy.

-Dissertation Required.

-Other Requirements All graduate students must serve once as laboratory teaching assistants for one of the following: Tissue Biology, Neuroanatomy, or one section of Gross Human Anatomy.

 Doctoral students may pursue the Interdepartmental Concentration in Neuroscience.
 Refer to Interdepartmental Concentration in Neuroscience in the Graduate College section for more information.
-UIC